Manulick/GoWebScraping/README.md

 - https://listado.mercadolibre.com.mx/supermercado/bebidas/
 - https://listado.mercadolibre.com.mx/_Deal_deportes-y-fitness-accesorios

+I will extract data from each product in list (Name, price, oldPrice, brand and imgUrl) to store it in a json file. thanks of use a json format to store it, the data will be compact and it could be use easily in other Api's

 ## How To Use

 To clone and run this application, you'll need [Git](https://git-scm.com) and [Go](https://go.dev/dl/) ) installed on your computer.
 From your command line: